 As you may guess by the name, scotch is made in the country of Scotland.
 More specifically, there are five main regions in Scotland that produce scotch, all with very distinct flavor differences.

-The taste of scotch tends to be a little earthy and a lot of smokiness.
-Taste will also vary depending on the mash and age.
+The taste of scotch tends to be a little earthy with a lot of smokiness.
+The taste will also vary depending on the mash and age.